Updated November 9, 2021

 DASSP Application Process

-For aircraft operators and/or Fixed Based Operators (FBOs) seeking to gain access to landing and take-offs at DCA, they must complete the TSA application process.
+For aircraft operators and/or Fixed Based Operators (FBOs) seeking access to DCA, they must complete the TSA application process.
 The first step is to fill out an FBO and Aircraft Operator Application in addition to a Non-Disclosure Agreement.
 Upon receiving an application, the TSA will assign a local representative to act as a liaison between the operator and the TSA throughout the application process.

 The local TSA representative will perform an initial, informal inspection of the operator to ensure the application’s legitimacy.
 This initial inspection may be waived if the operator is holding an approved Private Charter Standard Security Program (PCSSP) or a Twelve-Five Standard Security Program (TFSSP).